Friday, 24 March 2023

 Miss Wakefield, Mrs O'Connor and Miss Langley

-The children have picked their parts and we have had a walk through of what each part does today.
+The children have now picked their parts for our Nativity and we will be working hard on that next week.
 The costumes are all sorted and from next week some of the children will be bringing home some words to learn and we would be very grateful if you could support them with this.

 Upcoming Events

-On this day, the children can wear their fabulous festive jumpers and make a £1 donation which goes to our continued sponsorship of Thoko.
+On this day, the children can wear their fabulous festive jumpers and make a £1 donation which goes to our continued sponsorship of Thoko in Malawi.
 The charity Action Aid use this money to ensure that Thoko and the other children in her community enjoy their right to an education, just like all of us at Down Hall!
+(Articles 28 & 29)

-SO, to clarify, on Friday the children need to wear their normal PE kit i.e. their jogging bottoms but with their Christmas jumper (instead of their PE sweatshirt).
+SO, to clarify, on Thursday, the children need to wear their normal uniform but with their Christmas jumper (instead of their Down Hall jumper/cardigan).

 On to our learning for next week, we will be: